 With practice, you’ll find that writing for the white paper format becomes easier.
 Usually you’ll find that one person on your editorial team will excel at this skill!
 And I believe it’s an important product line that can increase your revenues with only a modest increase in your editorial workload, at least until this product line really takes off.

+Are you selling research reports and white papers?
 Do you have any tips to add?
 Let’s discuss in the comments.